Nine stories in the news today:

 ALSO IN THE NEWS TODAY

-Statistics Canada releases the consumer price index for September.
+Statistics Canada will release the retail trade figures for March and the consumer price index for April.

 Officials from MTS and Bell will announce improvements to cell service in Manitoba.

 Hydro-Quebec holds a conference call to discuss first-quarter results.